Kaewkloaw/Toeic-Hangman/README.md

-# Hangman TOEIC Pro (SQLite Version)
+# Hangman TOEIC

-Hangman TOEIC Pro is an English vocabulary training Hangman game.
+Hangman TOEIC is an English vocabulary training Hangman game.
 This version uses an **SQLite database** to store all vocabulary words, allowing you to easily add and manage words through both the API and the frontend UI.

 ---